-^{} Less than 1%
+\ Less than 1%

 (1) This table is based upon information supplied by officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on 8,563,264 shares of common stock outstanding on February 19, 2010, adjusted as required by rules promulgated by the SEC.
+Percentages are determined in accordance with SEC rules and regulations and are based upon 9,571,379 shares of common stock outstanding on February 18, 2011.